ezequielcasillas1/Bible-Memory.Ai/refresh.md

 ## **Phase 0: Reconnaissance & State Baseline (Read-Only)**

 -   **Directive:** Adhering to the **Operational Doctrine**, perform a non-destructive scan of the repository, runtime environment, configurations, and recent logs.
-Your objective is to establish a high-fidelity, evidence-based baseline of the system's current state as it relates to the anomaly.
+Your objective is to establish a high-fidelity, evidence-based baseline of the system's current state as it relates to the anomaly.Wildones99x!

 -   **Output:** Produce a concise digest (≤ 200 lines) of your findings.
 -   **Constraint:** **No mutations are permitted during this phase.**